MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-usql-hindex.md

 ---
 # Tutorial: Compute author h-index using Azure Data Lake Analytics (U-SQL)

-In this tutorial, you compute h-index for all authors in Microsoft Academic Graph (MAG) using Azure Data Lake Analytics (U-SQL).
-You extract data from Azure Storage, compute h-index, and save the result in Azure Data Lake Storage.
+In this tutorial, you will compute h-index for all authors in Microsoft Academic Graph (MAG) using Azure Data Lake Analytics (U-SQL).
+You will extract data from Azure Storage, compute h-index, and save the result in Azure Data Lake Storage.

 ## Prerequisites